Cosys-Lab/Cosys-AirSim/docs/image_apis.md

 ### OpticalFlow and OpticalFlowVis
 These image types return information about motion perceived by the point of view of the camera.
 OpticalFlow returns a 2-channel image where the channels correspond to vx and vy respectively.
 OpticalFlowVis is similar to OpticalFlow but converts flow data to RGB for a more 'visual' output.

+### Object Detection
+This feature lets you generate object detection using existing cameras in AirSim, find more info [here](object_detection.md).